Applicants should normally possess:

 Months of entry

 Our Master’s degree provides a unique training experience for someone seeking to develop a successful career in conservation.
+With the rapid decline of biodiversity, wildlife conservation is a crisis discipline.
+This urgency has led to growing local, national and international demand for specialists with academic and practical conservation skills.

 We aim to build on and consolidate your existing skills/knowledge, and offer exposure to advanced concepts and practical applications in wildlife conservation.
 This will be done through exploration of our expertise in field and lab-based research on key species and habitats, in the UK and further afield.